shekaari-theory/POSTPROMD/README.md

 R E A D M E

-This is the first distribution of POST-PROMD: a post-processor package for all-scale/all-atom molecular dynamics (MD) simulations.
+This is the first distribution of POST-PROMD: a POST-PROcessor package for all-scale/all-atom Molecular Dynamics (MD) simulations.

 Programmer: Ashkan Shekaari